sal55/langs/small/readme.md

 Here I will assume the existence of a tokeniser that delivers the tokens listed above (I've no idea how it works with parser generators).

-Some token types (Number and Name here) will have a value attached.
+Some token types (Constant and Name here) will have a value attached.